dyscott/fumble/README.md

 To host the app on mobile devices, we utilize Xcode and Apple Developer tools on iPhones.

 ### Backend

+For the backend, we used Go and PocketBase.
+PocketBase implements several Backend as a Service (BaaS) features that can be run locally, such as user authentication, SQL database, and easy integration with Dart and Go which abstracts away REST API calls.

+We used PocketBase to store user data, including their name, biography, and courses they are seeking partners for.
+We also used PocketBase to store the matches between users and to facilitate messaging between users.

+The two microservice extensions we added to PocketBase were Wingman and Linkin.
+Wingman is a matching algorithm that matches users based on the courses they are seeking partners for and their profiles.
+Linkin provides complex queries to determine relations between users and manage the chat feature.

 ## Challenges we ran into